Robot (The Goodies): Plot

 Later, Tim spanks "Helga" as punishment for losing the robot when they go on walks.
 Graeme enters and tells off "Helga".
-Tim and Graeme demand an explanation from "Helga" as to why the robot keeps going missing.
+Tim and Graeme demand an explanation from "Helga" as to why the robot keeps going missing 25 times in the last two weeks.
 Bill, who's now dropped the accent and speaks in his normal voice, comments that the robot is growing up and they can't rule his life.
-A nostalgic Graeme goes to his computer to play their home movies featuring his robot son.
+A nostalgic Graeme goes to his computer to play their home movies featuring his baby robot.
 These movies include such moments of Graeme shoving dozens of ice creams into the mouth of the robot and "Helga" subsequently being vomited on by the robot.
 The film ends with secret video that Graeme recorded of "Helga" dumping the robot at the shelter.

 Graeme then proudly announces that "Helga's" efforts to get rid of the robot were useless, as it is always programmed to come home.
 Bill inquires where the robot is now, and Graeme admits that he has no idea.
 Tim and Graeme then get into a debate over the gender of their cybernetic offspring when their "son" rather a daughter bursts in (now much larger than the last time he appeared) accompanied by a pink female robot (which Graeme refers to as a "tin trollop).
 Tim demands that the robot get up to his room immediately, to which the robot replies "You said it, baldy".
 The sounds of them engaging in hanky panky are heard as Graeme and Tim lament over where they went wrong as parents.